SpaceAIForum/space-ai-forum/index.md

 - Figures, tables, and links allowed
 - Supplementary: optional PDF or single ZIP, anonymized
 - Concurrent submissions: allowed only if the other venue permits.
 Disclose in the submission
+- Artifacts (optional): during review, share anonymized code/data via private links; after decision, authors may release a public repo and add the link on OpenReview

 ## Important dates
 - Location Online